lsfrenzel/gohan_ogolden/replit.md

 ### Feature Specifications

 -   **Media Display**: Photos and videos organized by year in a scrollable timeline.
--   **Admin Panel**: Functionality for uploading new image and video content.
+-   **Admin Panel**: Functionality for uploading and deleting image and video content.
 -   **File Support**: Images (jpeg, jpg, png, gif) and videos (mp4, mov, avi, webm).
 -   **Responsiveness**: Optimized layouts for mobile and desktop across all components (HeroSection, TimelineSection, MediaLightbox, AdminPanel).